Sustainable preservation of unique White Fathers images

 Damage caused by vinegar syndrome, among other things, has made this restoration and preservation treatment necessary.
 All films have therefore been given new cores and new film cans under guidance from the Head of Restoration at Cinematek.
 To ensure proper and sustainable preservation, the start and end strips of the films have also been replaced, with old splices repaired and glue residues removed.
 Any previously repaired perforations have also been restored again.

 Together with KADOC and Cinematek, we organised a tendering procedure to find a digitisation partner for this project.
 Following extensive research, we ultimately opted for R3store Studios, a British company with previous experience of delicate films affected by vinegar syndrome.
-The film objects left for London In October 2019 and will remain there until June 2020.
-Once digitised, the files will be preserved in our meemoo archive system.
+The film objects left for London in October 2019 and will remain there until June 2020.
+Once digitised, the files flowed into our meemoo archive system for sustainable archiving.